richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 Later in these instructions, Jupyter Lab will be configured for access over a public network using Cloudflare public domain address and protected with Cloudflare Access, not Jupyter password

-Here for local network only, for hassle free use, remove the requirement to use a password to login to Jupyter
+Remove the requirement to use a password to login to Jupyter

 Edit the Jupyter service:
 ```